vrurg/raku-Test-Async/docs/md/Test/Async/Base.md

 Another edge case is using `:async` with `random`.
 In this case the subtest will be postponed.
 But when time to invoke subtests comes this particular one will get his dedicated thread no matter what `parallel` is set to.

-Any other named parameters passed to a `subtest` is treated as a plan key.
+Any other named parameters passed to a `subtest` are treated as plan keys.

+Subset topic variable is set to the backing suite object.
+For example, this is an excerpt from *t/060-subtest.t*:

+    subtest "subtest topic" => {
+        .plan: 1;
+        .cmp-ok: $_, '===', test-suite, "topic is set to the test suite object";
+    }

+The example is the recommended mode of operation when a subtest is invoked in a module.
+In other words, the above example could be written as:

+    Test::Async::Hub.test-suite.subtest "subtest topic" => {
+        .plan: 1;
+        .cmp-ok: $_, '===', test-suite, "topic is set to the test suite object";
+    }

+And this is the way it must be used in a module.
+See [`Test::Async`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.6/docs/md/Test/Async.md) and [`Test::Async::CookBook`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.6/docs/md/Test/Async/CookBook.md) for more details.

 `mutli is-run(Str() $code, %params, Str:D $message = "")`
 ---------------------------------------------------------